ramiroleandrodiaz/C-Qt-FileLoaderThreadTest/README.md

 In this case, the loader method creates a big 3D matrix from the selected file and updates the GUI (loaded percentage).

-The filetype is a private file format used for research in a project I've worked in.
+The loaded filetype is a private file format used for research in a project I've worked in.